-1979 Pontiac Trans Am (Black/Gold)
+1979 Pontiac Trans Am SE ("Bandit")

 Engine was toast - spun bearings, warped push rods, rusted out valve covers, etc. Reused original parts = block, heads, rocker arms, & oil pan.
-These came with 4.9 or 6.6 liter engines so the 455 needed appropriate badging.
+These cars came with 4.9L (Pontoac 301) or 6.6L (Olds 403) motors so the Olds 455 needed appropriate badging.
 My graphic designer son nailed the font & colors on this custom shaker decal.
 TH350 was rebuilt with some HD parts and a shift kit.

 Wheel and Tire